Steeple Grange Light Railway: Locomotives

-The SGLR has two operational passenger locomotives, two permanent way/works locomotives and many others under restoration.
+As of July 2022 the railway has 20 locomotives.

 Greenbat

 The railway's main locomotive is Greenbat, a 1.5 LT, 5 HP "trammer" type battery locomotive built by Greenwood and Batley of Leeds.
 Greenbat incorporated a folding cab, to allow the locomotive to fit down small mineshafts.
 It was ordered by Halesowen Steel Co, who specifically requested the cab be fixed.
-Greenbat herself has never been underground, working in various steel mills.
+Greenbat has never been underground, working in various steel mills.

 Greenbat was preserved by Adrian Booth, who passed it on to the SGLR when the line was in its infancy.
-She was fitted with air braking, and coupled to an ex-NCB manrider has provided nearly 15 years of service.
-In 2005 she received new batteries, the old ones having last 15 years out of a lifespan of 10.
+It was fitted with air braking, and coupled to an ex-NCB manrider has provided nearly 15 years of service.
+In 2005 it received new batteries, the old ones having last 15 years out of a lifespan of 10.
 Greenbat is the primary use locomotive at the railway, being used for normal day trips, private parties and Santa Specials (banked by ZM32 Horwich on these days).